lriobo/ADMeth/README.md

 # ADMeth

-**ADMeth** is a command-line pipeline for methylation model evaluation.
+**ADMeth** is a pipeline for classification of methylation datasets based on Anomaly Detection

 ---